spiffylogic/polyglot/README.md

 # polyglot

-Basic code in many languages
+Basic code in many languages (work in progress)